When is National Black Cat Day?

 4. Get baking

-What’s the difference between National Black Cat Day and National Black Cat Appreciation Day?
+National Black Cat Day vs National Black Cat Appreciation Day

-Not a lot!
+There’s not actually a lot of difference between the two!
 National Black Cat Appreciation Day is held on August 17th and is basically just another day where we get to celebrate our furry black friends.
 Because, let’s face it, these little guys need all the love they can get.

 Kathryn Williams